 7. Survey Capture

-7.1 Hard copy Rating surveys are held by the NSU Industrial team and amendments to these should be recorded on survey sheets and plans, before being added to the existing bodies
+7.1 Hard copy Rating surveys are held by the NVU Industrial team and amendments to these should be recorded on survey sheets and plans, before being added to the existing bodies

 8. Valuation Approach

 Shipbuilding yards are highly specialised hereditaments and the usual method of valuation is the contractor’s basis.

 See RM Section 4 - Part 3 for the general approach to valuations by this method.